Aaron Jones (running back): Personal life

-Jones is known for wearing wraparound Oakley sunglasses and a sombrero decorated in Packer colors when arriving at a stadium before a game, on the sidelines, and in postgame interviews.
+During his tenure in Green Bay, Jones was known for wearing wraparound Oakley sunglasses and a sombrero decorated in Packers colors when arriving at a stadium before a game, on the sidelines, and in postgame interviews.
 The sombrero is an homage to his hometown of El Paso, a majority-Hispanic city.
-He also pays tribute to El Paso in his signature touchdown celebration, in which he holds up nine, one, and five fingers in quick succession (El Paso is covered by area code 915).
+He also pays tribute to El Paso in his signature touchdown celebration, in which he holds up nine, one, and five fingers in quick succession before flexing his bicep (El Paso is covered by area code 915).

 Jones graduated from UTEP on May 12, 2018, with a degree in multidisciplinary studies, fulfilling a promise he had previously made to his parents that he would finish school even if drafted into the NFL.

 Jones had a close bond with his father, Alvin Sr., who died on April 6, 2021, from COVID-19.
 Jones Sr. was cremated following his death, with the ashes put into a chain for Aaron.
 During a game against the Detroit Lions, he lost the chain upon scoring a touchdown (one of four that night), but an athletic trainer found it and returned it to him.

-Jones is an ambassador of FTX & receives compensation via cryptocurrency.
-Jones has also purchased an equity stake in the exchange.
+Jones was an ambassador of the now bankrupt FTX and received compensation via cryptocurrency.
+Jones had also purchased an equity stake in the exchange which he is unlikely to recoup.